kwoodman1970/InceptionU-Project1/README.md

 ## About This Project

-This was my submission for Project 1 in the [Full Stack Developer](https://www.inceptionu.com/full-stack-developer-program/) program at [InceptionU](https://www.inceptionu.com/) (we were given three projects altogether).
+This was my submission for Project 1 in the [Full Stack Developer](https://www.inceptionu.com/full-stack-developer-program/) program at [InceptionU](https://www.inceptionu.com/) (we were given three projects to do altogether).

 ### The Assignment